rhdtownsend/gyre/doc/source/user-guide/understanding-grids.rst

 Understanding Grids
 *******************

-This chapter describes how GYRE sets up its frequency and spatial grids, and discusses some strategies for ensuring these grids are optimal.
+This chapter describes how the GYRE :ref:`frontends <frontends>` set up frequency and spatial grids, and discusses some strategies for ensuring these grids are optimal.

 .. toctree::